Metaform/connector-fabric-manager/docs/developer/architecture/provisioning/orchestrator.design.md

 - `type`: The activity type.
 - `dependsOn`: An array of activity ids the activity depends on.
 - `inputs`: An array of input properties.
-The input properties may include references to properties contained in the deployment input data or references to output data properties from a previous activity.
+The input properties may include references to properties contained in the input data or references to output data properties from a previous activity.
 References to activity output data are prefixed with the activity identifier followed by a '.'.
 Activity output data is defined in the activity definition described below.
 An input property may be specified using a string or an object containing `source` and `target` properties if a mapping is required.